Askham Bog: Birds

-Over 90 bird species have been recorded at Askham Bog, attracting both winter and summer visitors.
-Despite the proximity of potential sources of human disturbance, the bog provides suitable refuge for wildlife within a relatively unfavourable agricultural landscape and offers a rich supply of fruit and seed supply in winter and invertebrates in summer.
+Askham Bog is home to over 90 species of bird, attracting visitors in both winter and summer.
+Despite its proximity to potential sources of human disturbance, the bog provides a suitable refuge for wildlife within an unfavourable agricultural landscape, offering a rich supply of fruit and seeds in winter and invertebrates in summer.
 Known resident species include marsh tit, willow tit, treecreeper, kingfisher, goldcrest, bullfinch, tawny owl, buzzard, sparrowhawk and sometimes green woodpecker Winter visitors include fieldfare, redwing, brambling, siskin, lesser redpoll, goldfinch, snipe, jack snipe, woodcock, coot and sometimes grasshopper warbler.
 All migrant warblers have been found at the bog in spring and summer, with the reed beds in the northeast part in Near Wood comprising an important colony for reed warblers.

 Invertebrates

-Askham Bog is nationally recognised for its diverse invertebrate fauna, including a variety of water beetles such as Haliplidae, Noteridae, Dytiscidae and Gyrinidae.
+Askham Bog is nationally recognised for its diverse invertebrate fauna, including various species of water beetle such as Haliplidae, Noteridae, Dytiscidae and Gyrinidae.
 The bog is also home to some rare beetle species including Dromius sigma, Agabus undulatus; alongside one record of Pselaphus dresdensis which has been found in moss from pond margins at the bog, the only known location in England.
 Beetle abundance and species richness have been decreasing at Askham Bog since the early 20th century.
 This coincides with the establishment of a municipal landfill site at the adjacent Challoner's Whin.
 Other characteristic insect species include the fen square-spot moth and the emperor dragonfly.

-There is a large proportion of wetland indicator spider species given the relatively dry status of the reserve and gradual encroachment by trees.
-This may be because the present spider community reflects historic moisture levels within the bog and is yet to completely respond to the habitat changes.
+Given the relatively dry status of the reserve and gradual encroachment by trees, there is a large proportion of wetland indicator spider species.
+This may be because the current spider community reflects historic moisture levels within the bog and has not yet fully responded to habitat changes.
 A very rare spider species Cornicularia kochi (O.P.-C) in its hundreds was once recorded in piles of cut-down Phragmites during winter.